csh/xivlauncher-backup/README.md

 ## Automation

-You can use the Task Scheduler to automatically run this script periodically, simply [download](https://github.com/csh/xivlauncher-backup/archive/refs/heads/main.zip) the repository, extract the script somewhere you won't accidentally delete it and then setup a task to run the script with the following paramters.
+You can use the Task Scheduler to automatically run this script periodically, simply [download](https://github.com/csh/xivlauncher-backup/archive/refs/heads/main.zip) the repository, extract the script somewhere you won't accidentally delete it and then setup a task to run the script with the following parameters.

 You can use any schedule that works for you.